GiorgiaT91/Maven-Market_PowerBI-Analysis/README.md

 Hi folks!
 I am Giorgia and I am a real passionate about DATA!

-This is my first dashboard in Power BI, I am more than open to criticisms and tips!
+I am more than open to criticisms and tips on my dashboard!

 Let's stay in contact!